tilmanmoser/bbb-video-download/README.md

 ### Troubleshooting
 Check /var/log/bigbluebutton/post_publish.log for errors.

+### Info for server administrators
+MPEG4 is not a free format.
+You may need to obtain a license to use this script on your server.

 ### Info for fellow developers
 Feel free to reuse my code for further enhancements.
 The assembled ffmpeg command that renders the video is logged in /var/log/bigbluebutton/post_publish.log.